 - Nadal, along with singer Enrique Iglesias and footballer Cristiano Ronaldo, teamed up to invest in a Spanish restaurant chain TATEL.
 The first restaurant was opened in Madrid, followed by two others in Ibiza and Miami.
 They have one more restaurant lined up, soon to be opened in Beverly Hills.

 - In 2018, Nadal put his Italian-built MCY 76 luxury yacht, Beethoven, up for sale for US$3 million.
 Later in 2020, Nadal bought a Sunreef catamaran for an unknown price.

 - Rafa owns multiple homes, including his home in Majorca which is worth around US$1.5 million, while he also owns a luxury villa in the Dominican Republic, purchased for US$2 million.

 - Nadal opened the first Rafa Nadal Tennis Centre in 2018, located at the Grand Palladium Costa Mujeres Resort & Spa in Mexico.
-The center is available to local residents, with training facilities provided for adults and children, including workshops and private classes.
+The centre is available to local residents, with training facilities provided for adults and children, including workshops and private classes.

-- In 2019, Rafa opened his second Tennis center in the Sani Resort in Greece.
+- In 2019, Rafa opened his second Tennis centre in the Sani Resort in Greece.
 With eight clay courts, the site offered an exclusive deal – to be trained by Nadal’s uncle and former coach, Toni Nadal.

 - The creation of the Fundación Rafa Nadal took place in November 2007.
 The organisation’s work focuses on social work and development aid particularly for children and youth.